TonyCapon3/qb-giftbox/README.md

 # Adding
 ["gift"]                          = {["name"] = "gift",                             ["label"] = "Gift Box",                 ["weight"] = 0,       ["type"] = "item",         ["image"] = "gift.png",                 ["unique"] = false,     ["useable"] = true,     ["shouldClose"] = true,    ["combinable"] = nil,   ["description"] = "Welcome to the city!
 Here's a gift to start you off!"},

-paste the code from gift.lua into qb-smallresources/client/consumables.lua
+paste the code from client.lua into qb-smallresources/client/consumables.lua

-paste the code from item.lua into qb-smallresources/server/consumables.lua
+paste the code from server.lua into qb-smallresources/server/consumables.lua

 paste the image into qb-inventory/html/images